By Dana Kim, Crypto Markets Analyst

 -

 Emergence of Enhanced Wallet Technologies: Companies will likely innovate new forms of wallet technology incorporating artificial intelligence to preemptively defend against potential attacks.
-For example, advancements in user behavioral analytics could see funds locked based on unexpected transaction patterns.
+For example, advancements in user interfaces and security algorithms may reshape how individuals and institutions interact with their crypto holdings, making insights from pieces like Three Surprising Trends Shaping the Future of Crypto in 2023 increasingly relevant.

 FAQ